*I have three children. And in the middle of my two girls, I have a little boy … a 6-year-old son, to be exact.

-For me, as an only child, all this stuff about siblings and playtime, sharing, fighting, and little boys has been very eye-opening.
-No doubt I’ve always known that boys are great at creating “weapons” out of almost nothing: sticks become cannons, pillows become bombs, and fingers, pens, or anything else become guns.
+For me, as an only child, all this stuff about siblings and playtime, sharing, fighting and little boys has been very eye-opening.
+I’ve always known that boys are great at creating “weapons” out of almost nothing.
+Sticks become cannons, pillows become bombs, and fingers, pens or anything else become guns.
 And even though I grew up with my share of Barbies and baby dolls, I knew a good water pistol when I saw one and had many a play battle with a Nerf gun.

 But I’m sure I’m not the only one who has noticed that many parents don’t allow their children to have play guns of any kind.
 While there may be pirate swords and nunchucks stashed in the toy box, plastic firearms are evidently banned.
-And I have actually had many serious conversations with people about whether or not to let kids play with toy guns…especially because I am so involved in the firearms industry and am a firearms instructor.
+As a firearms instructor, I’ve actually had many serious conversations with people about whether or not to let kids play with toy guns.

 For instance, we recently tried out some of the new Precision RBS launchers.
-These innovative, rubber band guns are kind of like a cross between modern toy blasters and wooden rubber band launchers.
-And we had an absolute blast as a family with these clever gadgets (the three-year old needed help, but she loved chasing down the ammo!).
+These innovative, rubber band guns are like a cross between modern toy blasters and wooden rubber band launchers.
+And we had an absolute blast as a family with these clever gadgets.
+(The three-year-old needed help, but she loved chasing down the ammo!)
 Of course, my son noticed almost right away that the boy on the Talos packaging had his “finger on the trigger,” which he said was unsafe behavior, but other than that, the kids (and my husband and I) had a great time sending rubber bands flying toward the included cardboard targets … and, perhaps, at a few stuffed animals and action figures.

-And while it may sound a bit trivial, Christmas is on its way, after all, so if you’re supportive of active play, you should check out the Talos, the Chiron, or the Hyperion.
+And while it may sound a bit trivial, Christmas is on its way, after all, so if you’re supportive of active play, you should check out the Talos, the Chiron or the Hyperion.
 Your child’s age and size (and whether you want a handgun-style or a long gun-style launcher) will help determine what blaster you select.
 But they’re all enjoyable!
-The smallest, the Talos, holds up to 20 rubber bands in two sizes and launches up to 30 feet; the larger Chiron has storage for up to 100 rubber bands; and the Hyperion can hold three different band sizes and features a shotgun-like BURST feature that can launch 14 bands at once.
-All three Precision RBS toy guns are fairly accurate, well designed (with the force of the bands spinning the launch wheel, allowing rapid fire without batteries or priming), and lots of fun … without spending a fortune on ammo!
+Talos, the smallest, holds up to 20 rubber bands in two sizes and launches up to 30 feet.
+The larger Chiron has storage for up to 100 rubber bands.
+And the Hyperion can hold three different band sizes and features a shotgun-like BURST feature that can launch 14 bands at once.
+All three Precision RBS toy guns are fairly accurate, well designed (with the force of the bands spinning the launch wheel, allowing rapid fire without batteries or priming) and lots of fun … without spending a fortune on ammo!